LoMein123/OnMyWay/README.md

 4. Change the user/password field in `db.js` to match your MySQL credentials.
     ```js
     const pool = mysql.createPool({
         host: 'localhost',
-    user: 'root',           // Adjust this value as needed
+        user: 'YOUR_USER_HERE',           // Adjust this value as needed
-    password: 'password',   // Adjust this value as needed
+        password: 'YOUR_PASSWORD_HERE',   // Adjust this value as needed
         database: 'carpooldb',
         connectionLimit: 10
     });
     ```